Competition Elements

 Tunnel Specifics

-We will have 4 wind tunnel types, with 2 tunnels of each type.
+We will have 5 wind tunnel types, with 2 tunnels of each type (apart from the Shark Super Tunnel).
 All grade division teams test under the same wind conditions, including Yaw Test.

 There will be a timer at each tunnel, each team will need to be out of the tunnel in 5 minutes from set up to testing.